 🌿Vulnerable/ Disabled Persons Trust (VPT:

-A client had invested a significant amount of money through her IFA to provide for the care of her vulnerable adult son after she passed away.
+A financial advisor's client had invested a significant amount of money to provide for the care of her vulnerable adult son after she passed away.
 The IFA identified the risk of losing future means-tested benefits and the dilemma of leaving large amounts to an adult who could not effectively manage money or live independently.
-The IFA called us to draft a VPT to ensure that someone with compassion and specialist knowledge would have the authority and resources to help the vulnerable person for the rest of their life without reducing essential benefits.
+The FA called us to draft a Vulnerable Persons Trust (VPT) to ensure that someone with compassion and specialist knowledge would have the authority and resources to help the vulnerable person for the rest of their life without reducing essential benefits.

 A client asked the financial advisor about transferring the family home into a trust while still being able to live in it rent-free.
 The goal was to reduce inheritance tax, give control over finances, and ensure that the adult children would be taken care of in the future.
 A solicitor had quoted £4300 for setting up the trust.

 Although this can sometimes work, the clients did not fully understand the consequences of the plan.
-The IFA contacted us for a second opinion.
+The FA noticed the risks and contacted us for a second opinion.

-The clients would have to pay market-rate rent for the rest of their lives or record each time they visited the property and the reasons why, as well as consider entrance, exit and anniversary charges for the trust.
-The solution was to work with the client and the FA to set up a Life Interest Trust that achieved all the client's aims without unintended consequences, all for less than £1000 (less than 1% of the value covered).
-The IFA then continued to review the estate's value annually and advised on Potentially Exempt Transfers and an enhanced pension provision to manually reduce the Inheritance Tax Liability while maximising control and flexibility for the client.
+The clients would have to pay market-rate rent for the rest of their lives or keep a record of each visit to the property, including the reasons for their visits.
+They would also incur entrance, exit, and anniversary charges for the trust.
+The solution was to collaborate with the client and the financial advisor to establish a Life Interest Trust that achieved all the client's objectives without unintended consequences, all for less than half the previously quoted amount.
+The FA then reviewed the estate's value annually and advised on Potentially Exempt Transfers and an enhanced pension provision to manually reduce the Inheritance Tax Liability while maximising control and flexibility for the client.